Kelvin Smith Library

 Various primary source collections have been added, or existing collections expanded.

-The Kelvin Smith Library (KSL) is a Supporting Library Member (2024-26).
-KSL gains insights into operations, abilities to provide feedback, support of library-required operations (statistics, catalog records), supports continuous improvements in accessibility, and discounts on print purchases.
+The Kelvin Smith Library (KSL) is a Supporting Library Member (2024-2026) of punctum books, which allows KSL to gain insight into operations, provide feedback, support library-required operations (statistics, catalog records) and continuous improvements in accessibility, and receive discounts on print purchases.

-In addition, the libraries provided financial support to Punctum Books subsidies:
+In addition, the libraries financial support to Punctum Books subsidies:

 New online journals have been added across a variety of disciplines.
 Search for the title in the eJournal Portal to gain access.